Temporal-Difference Variational Continual Learning: Per Task Performance: Additional Results

-In this Section, we evaluate methods in SplitNotMNIST by considering single-head networks for all methods and show per-task performance.
-As highlighted in Section \ref{sec:experiments}, SplitNotMNIST is a considerably harder benchmark, and the choice of simpler deep architectures naturally results in higher approximation errors.
+In this section, we show per-task performance for SplitNotMNIST-Hard.
+As highlighted in Section \ref{sec:experiments}, NotMNIST is a considerably harder dataset than MNIST, and the choice of simpler deep architectures naturally results in higher approximation errors.
 Our goal is to evaluate how the presented methods behave under this circumstance.

 Figure \ref{fig:splitnotmnist} presents the results.
 As expected, even learning the current task is challenging.
-This characteristic contrasts with PermutedMNIST and SplitMNIST, where all models could at least fit the current task almost perfectly.
+This characteristic contrasts with MNIST-based benchmarks, where all models could at least fit the current task almost perfectly.
 MLE methods fit the current task slightly better since their objectives are not regularized by the prior or previous posterior.
 However, this same reason caused them to suffer from Catastrophic Forgetting more drastically, as they tend to focus on fitting the current task and disregard past ones.
 Overall, TD-VCL objectives maintained the best trade-off between plasticity and memory stability, aligning with the results in the other benchmarks.